Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsubsection{{\qi} and ring currents}

 The scattering states that enter the Landauer-B\"uttiker picture are not invariant under time reversal.
-For this reason, they can not only carry the longitudinal (`transport') current, they generically also support transverse (`ring') currents, unless these are suppressed by extra symmetries, such as mirror planes.

-Ring currents give rise to local, bias-induced magnetic fields and thus are physical observables that enjoy a unique definition \cite{Walz2014}.
+For this reason, they generically support circulating (`ring' or transverse) currents, unless these are suppressed by extra symmetries, such as mirror planes.
+They give rise to local, bias-induced magnetic fields and thus are physical observables that enjoy a unique definition \cite{Walz2014}.
 A discussion is given by \textcite{Rai2010}.
 Their experimental detection has not yet been achieved, because (presumably) eddies are strongest on the atomic scale, where they are hard to resolve.
 However, a proposal has been made how the phenomenon could be studied experimentally in slightly larger, mesoscopic systems, where they actually might have a profound effect, for instance on spin-relaxation times \cite{Walz2014}.